 Clinging to this race may recklessly put at risk the nation and all the principles conservatives hold dear.
 By clinging to this seat, Akin may actually cost lives rather than saving them.
 Conservatives who still support his candidacy must remember how rabidly anti-life President Obama is…from cradle to grave.
 With the race so close, the smallest incident can tip the scales in either direction.
 And Congressman Akin’s awkward words were a potential brick load.

 Control of the Senate may rest on a conservative Senator from Missouri.
-With Akin's lead gone at this writing, and money drying up for him while pouring in for Senator Claire McCaskill from enraged feminists, winning will be an uphill battle.
+With Akin only a point ahead at this writing, and money drying up for him while pouring in for Senator Claire McCaskill from enraged feminists, winning will be an uphill battle.
 If the Left maintains control of the Senate, America can count on at least two nightmare picks for the Supreme Court, the inability to stop Obamacare, and more massive spending.

 Congressman Akin has been a strong pro-life conservative for many years.
-We can be grateful for his service and still determine his inability to articulate as a fatal flaw.
+We can be grateful for his service and still determine his inability to articulate this a fatal flaw.

 Already Akin’s incident has caused the light of scrutiny to shine brightly on a very strong and strategic plank of the Republican Party.
-This plank allows for abortion only for the life of the mother, but once the anti-life press turns its sights on it, may fall to a lesser version.
+This plank allows for abortion only for the life of the mother, but once the anti-life press turn their sites on it, may fall to a lesser version.
 In fact Akin’s insistence on staying may force Romney to address it when his silence would have been preferable.